guymorganb/C_Programming/markdowNotes/QUICHE_roadmap.md

 Sure, here's your text formatted as a comprehensive roadmap in markdown:
-# Project & Roadmap: TCP Server in C and Client in Swift
+# Project & Roadmap: QUICHE Server in C and Client in Swift
+## No longer going to use QUICHE going to use QUICHE
 ## Introduction

-The goal of this project is to set up a TCP server (written in C) that can communicate with a client application (written in Swift) on an iPhone.
+The goal of this project is to set up a QUICHE server (written in C) that can communicate with a client application (written in Swift) on an iPhone.
 This approach is especially useful for learning network programming and exploring client-server interactions at a lower level than HTTP.

 ## Steps to Follow

-### 1. Writing the TCP Server in C
+### 1. Writing the QUICHE Server in C

-- Start by setting up the TCP server code in C. This server should listen for incoming TCP connections on a specified port.
+- Start by setting up the QUICHE server code in C. This server should listen for incoming QUICHE connections on a specified port.
 - The server should be able to handle requests sent from the client, process them (which might include performing some compute-heavy tasks), and then send back a response.

 ### 2. Developing the Swift Client

-- In Swift, you can use APIs like Stream, CFStream, or lower-level POSIX sockets to create a TCP client.
+- In Swift, you can use APIs like Stream, CFStream, or lower-level POSIX sockets to create a QUICHE client.
-- This client will connect to the TCP server running on your computer.
+- This client will connect to the QUICHE server running on your computer.
 - Write Swift code to send data to the server and receive responses.
 This data can be anything based on your application's needs (e.g., computational tasks, commands, etc.).

 ### 3. Integration and Testing

-- **Local Testing**: Initially, run the TCP server on your computer and connect to it from the Swift client running on your iPhone.
+- **Local Testing**: Initially, run the QUICHE server on your computer and connect to it from the Swift client running on your iPhone.
 Both devices should be on the same local network.
 - **IP Address and Port**: Your Swift client will need to know the server's IP address and the port on which it's listening.
 - **Data Format**: Decide on a format for sending and receiving data.
-Since you're working at the TCP level, you have full control over the protocol.
+Since you're working at the QUICHE level, you have full control over the protocol.
 This could be as simple as raw string messages or more structured binary data.

 ### 4. Example Workflow

-- **Start the TCP Server**: Run it on your computer.
+- **Start the QUICHE Server**: Run it on your computer.
 It listens for incoming connections.
-- **Connect with the iPhone App**: Your Swift app initiates a TCP connection to the server.
+- **Connect with the iPhone App**: Your Swift app initiates a QUICHE connection to the server.
 - **Data Exchange**: The app sends a request (like a task to be computed) to the server.
 The server processes the request and sends back the results.
 - **Handling Responses**: The Swift app receives the response and acts accordingly (e.g., displays the results).

 ### 5. Security and Limitations

 - **Security**: Be aware of security implications.
-Raw TCP sockets don't provide encryption like HTTPS.
+Raw QUICHE sockets don't provide encryption like HTTPS.
 - **Network Accessibility**: For real-world applications, if the server is behind a router, you'll need to handle network address translation (NAT) and firewall configurations.
 - **Scalability**: This approach is great for learning and small-scale applications.
 For production-level applications, especially those requiring high security, scalability, or complex data handling, more robust solutions involving proper backend development and secure protocols would be necessary.

 ### 6. Next Steps

-- Implement the basic Swift TCP client and test the connectivity with your C server.
+- Implement the basic Swift QUICHE client and test the connectivity with your C server.
 - Define a simple protocol for your data exchange.
 - Expand the functionality based on your learning and project requirements.

+## You will need to build a QUEUE on the raspberry pie to handle the data!!

 # Roadmap